QNX Sound Architecture

 - a well-defined way for the application to talk to the driver, in the form of an Application Programming Interface (API).

-This whole system is referred to as the QNX Sound Architecture (QSA).
+This whole system on BlackBerry 10is referred to as the QNX Sound Architecture (QSA).
 QSA has a rich heritage and owes a large part of its design to version 0.5.2 of the Advanced Linux Sound Architecture (ALSA), but as both systems continued to develop and expand, direct compatibility between the two was lost.

-This document concentrates on defining the API and providing examples of how to use it.
+This guide concentrates on defining the API and providing examples of how to use it.
 But before defining the API calls themselves, you need a little background on the architecture itself.